e-dergachev/algorithms-and-other-stuff/README.md

-It's just a bunch of implementations of a few simple algorithms.
+Mostly it's just a bunch of implementations of a few simple algorithms.